jcanivete/swirl/README.md

 ----

 ## Dependencies
-The SWIRL code makes use of the following python libraries:
+The SWIRL code requires Python 3 and makes use of the following Python libraries:
 - numpy      (tested with _v.
 1.21.6_)
 - scipy      (tested with _v.
 1.4.1_)
 - h5py       (tested with _v.
 2.10.0_)